-Today is not business as usual for us here at Omstars.
-We are grateful to and for our community of teachers, staff and leaders within and outside of the Yoga community for all that has been shared, expressed and spoken out about regarding the murder of Black human beings and the systematic racism that pervades the U.S, the devastating impact on BIPOC individuals, community and the communities across the globe.
+It is not business as usual for us here at Omstars.
+We are grateful to and for our community of teachers, staff and leaders within and outside of the Yoga community for all that has been shared, expressed and spoken out about the murder of Black human beings, the systematic racism that continues to pervade the U.S, and the devastating impact these horrific events have on BIPOC individuals, community and the communities across the globe.

 We are actively taking steps to help support and